How Much Does UK Clothing Manufacturing Cost

 Why are UK manufacturing costs higher than offshore?

-UK manufacturing costs are higher primarily because UK labour rates are significantly higher than those in Bangladesh, Turkey, or Portugal.
-The National Living Wage of £12.71 per hour from April 2026 sets the minimum labour floor — well above comparable rates in major offshore production countries.
-UK factories also carry higher overhead costs: factory rent, energy, compliance, and employer National Insurance.
-These are structural costs that cannot be negotiated away.
-The commercial case for UK manufacturing rests on lead time, quality control accessibility, and the Made in Britain positioning opportunity — not on unit cost competition with offshore.
+Primarily because UK labour rates sit well above those in Bangladesh, Turkey, or Portugal.
+The National Living Wage of £12.71 per hour from April 2026 sets the minimum labour floor, well above comparable offshore rates.
+UK factories also carry higher overhead — rent, energy, compliance, employer National Insurance — that can’t be negotiated away.
+The commercial case for UK manufacturing rests on lead time, accessible quality control, and Made in Britain positioning, not on competing with offshore on unit cost alone.

 Do UK clothing manufacturers charge VAT on manufacturing costs?

-Yes.
-UK manufacturing services are subject to 20% VAT.
+Yes — UK manufacturing services carry 20% VAT.
 If your brand is VAT-registered, you reclaim the input VAT on your quarterly return.
-If you are not yet VAT-registered (turnover under £90,000), you pay VAT without reclaim — which adds 20% to your effective manufacturing cost.
-Most fashion brands reach the VAT registration threshold within their first two or three seasons once bulk production begins.
-Factor this into your early-stage cost modelling.
+If you’re not yet registered (turnover under £90,000), you pay VAT with no reclaim, adding 20% to your effective manufacturing cost.
+Most fashion brands cross the VAT registration threshold within their first two or three seasons once bulk production starts — factor this into your early-stage cost modelling.

 Building a Realistic Production Budget

-The brands that run into cash flow problems in their first production season are almost always the ones who budgeted on CMT rates alone and treated fabric, pattern cutting, sampling, and pre-production as afterthoughts.
+The brands that hit cash flow problems in their first production season are almost always the ones who budgeted on CMT rates alone and treated fabric, pattern cutting, sampling, and pre-production as afterthoughts.

-The full picture: pre-production costs are fixed per style regardless of volume.
+Pre-production costs are fixed per style regardless of volume.
 Bulk production costs scale with volume.
-At low volumes, pre-production represents 30–50% of your total spend.
-At higher volumes, it compresses to 10–20%.
+At low volumes, pre-production represents 30–50% of total spend; at higher volumes, it compresses to 10–20%.
 The implication for launch strategy: launching with fewer styles at higher unit quantities almost always produces better unit economics than launching with many styles at low quantities.

 For a complete picture of the UK manufacturing landscape — types of manufacturers, regions, and how to select the right factory — see our Complete Guide to UK Clothing Manufacturers.